Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Discussion

 \section{Discussion}

-Our results show that SSPD-rail devices reverse current crowding at the strip edges and remove the fundamental Pearl length limitation on strip width.
-This also follows from our numerical calculations that show that the current density at the edges can be reduced lower than that in the center of the strip even for a SSPD with $w \gg \Lambda$.
-Moreover, the required reduction of $J(x)$ at the edges is achieved with a normalized rail current $I_\mathrm{r}/I_\mathrm{s}$ that diminishes as the strip width increases from $w \ll \Lambda$ to $w > \Lambda$.
-We anticipate that the next limitation to scale to wider SSPD widths may be set by a degradation in film quality over large length scales.
+Our results show that SNSPD-rail devices reverse current crowding at the wire edges and remove the fundamental Pearl length limitation on wire width.
+This also follows from our numerical calculations that show that the current density at the edges can be reduced lower than that in the center of the wire even for a SNSPD with $w \gg \Lambda$.
+Moreover, the required reduction of $J(x)$ at the edges is achieved with a normalized rail current $I_\mathrm{r}/I_\mathrm{s}$ that diminishes as the wire width increases from $w \ll \Lambda$ to $w > \Lambda$.
+Although some superconducting devices suffer consequences from the linear increase in magnetic flux trapping with device area, here, the direct current flowing through the SNSPD flushes out the flux trapped during the cooldown, yielding no consequences.
+We anticipate that the next limitation to scale to wider SNSPD widths may be set by a degradation in film quality over large length scales.